microsoft/Pyjion/pep.rst

 Rationale
 =========

-Adding more flexibility to Python is always a laudable goal when it doesn't come at a performance, maintenance, or mental comprehension cost.
-One place where flexibility has been left out is in the direct execution of Python code.
-While Python's C API [#c-api]_ allows for constructing the data going into a frame object and then evaluating it via ``PyEval_EvalFrameEx()`` [#pyeval_evalframeex]_, control over the execution of Python code comes down to individual objects instead of a
+One place where flexibility has been lacking in Python is in the direct execution of Python code.
+While CPython's C API [#c-api]_ allows for constructing the data going into a frame object and then evaluating it via ``PyEval_EvalFrameEx()`` [#pyeval_evalframeex]_, control over the execution of Python code comes down to individual objects instead of a